codart1/guard_rail_challenge/README.md

 - For deployment, separated Dockerfile which uses multi stages build is needed (Not covered in this repo)

 **Backend**:
-- NestJS - an oppiniate web framework which embraces typescript and dependency injection.
+- NestJS - an opinionated web framework which embraces typescript and dependency injection.
 Helping us to organize code and scale better.
 - Prisma - not only an ORM but also generate a type-safe client sdk so we can get the most out of typescript
 - No graphql, just ordinary REST endpoint for simplicity
 - No foreign input validation to keep it simple, in reality, we should validate all input, for both backend and frontend